Say Goodbye to Churn, Hello to Renewals

 - Your exit surveys polling members are inconclusive.

-- Forums, where the magic is supposed to happen, are frustratingly… quiet.
+- Forums, where the magic is supposed to happen, are oddly… quiet.

 - You’re not sure what members expect or want from you.